-As Primary draws closer, S.D. seniors encouraged to use absentee ballot
+As primary draws closer, S.D. seniors encouraged to use absentee ballot

 Erik Nelson, director of advocacy for AARP South Dakota, said AARP members typically have high turnout in elections, and AARP hopes this time voters use caution in making their voices heard.

-The state still plans to allow in-person voting on June 2, but state and local officials already have reported much higher absentee ballot requests compared with recent elections.
+State officials still plan to allow in-person voting on June 2, but state and local officials already have reported much higher absentee ballot requests compared with recent elections.

-Applications for voting absentee are due by early afternoon of June 1.
+Applications for voting absentee are due by early afternoon on June 1.

 Nelson said awareness efforts will continue.
-But he said the message has gone out to all corners of the state in making sure people know of this important tool that's always been around.
+However, he said the message has spread to all corners of the state in making sure people know of this important tool.

-Those involved in awareness efforts say they're not just trying to protect voters 50 and older from COVID-19, but also poll workers who often are older residents.
-More information is available through your local county auditor.
+Those involved in awareness efforts said they're not just trying to protect voters 50 and older from COVID-19, but also poll workers many of whom tend to be older residents.

 Post a comment as